Author Sabina Berman Talks About the Making of "Gloria"

 Sabina Berman is a Mexican writer, playwright, novelist, essayist, journalist and screenwriter.
 She has been awarded with the National Prize for Drama in Mexico and the Juan Ruiz de Alarcon prize as well as with the National Journalism Award.
 She is the author of several novels including Me, Who Dove Into the Heart of the World and El dios de Darwin ("Darwin's God").
-Berman has also written the script for "Gloria," a biopic about the controversial Mexican pop/rock icon, Gloria Trevi.
+Berman has also written the script of "Gloria," a biopic about the controversial Mexican pop/rock icon, Gloria Trevi.
 Trevi is also the subject of her most recently published book, Gloria: Una historia sobre la fama y la infamia ("a story about fame and infamy").

 What made you write the screenplay for this film?
 It took me a while to accept.
 First, I thought it was a story that everyone knew except for me.
 I was not sure about what had happened.
 Why had Gloria gone to jail?
 Why had her release from jail been so widely televised by Televisa?
 Why had she been interviewed by Lopez Doriga in the most watched newscast of the Mexican television?
 And, I began to ask other journalists and started getting the same answers: no one was sure about what had happened.
 That's when I thought it was worth entering the subject.
-It's one of those stories that people believe they know, but when they go into it, they realize it is full of uncertainties; and those uncertainties are extremely interesting because they have to do with justice.
+It's one of those stories that people believe they know, but when they delve into it, they realize it is full of uncertainties; and those uncertainties are extremely interesting because they have to do with justice.